top nil defenders

 Dylan Stewart, South Carolina

 Stewart is viewed as a possible No. 1 overall pick in the 2027 NFL Draft.
 There was speculation he might enter the 2025 NFL Draft and be chosen in the top 10.
 That scenario disappeared when he agreed to a deal reportedly worth $1 million to $1.5 million with The Garnet Trust, South Carolina’s collective, to return for his sophomore season.
-The agreement includes in-season renegotiation clauses.
+The agreement includes in-season renegotiation clauses and represents one of the most notable conditional NIL deals in college football.
 Stewart also has a partnership with the Joye Law Firm.

 David Stone, Oklahoma

 Stone is the top NIL earner among interior defensive linemen with a $1.8 million valuation and is seen as no worse than a top-three pick in the 2027 NFL Draft.
 His NIL story is complex — his initial Oklahoma deal was reduced after his freshman year, prompting him to enter the transfer portal.
-He later withdrew and agreed to a new incentive-based deal for this season.
+He later withdrew and agreed to a new incentive-based deal for this season, showcasing how conditional NIL deals work in modern college athletics.
 While exact details aren’t public, Stone is performing well with seven tackles for loss and 1.5 sacks.

 Peter Woods, Clemson